3seoksw/autonomous-vehicle/README.md

 Similarly, output layer will apply the activation function using the hidden layer's value then returns an action whether to move forward, left, or right.

 #### Linear Interpolation
-[Linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is a method of curve fitting using linear polynomials to construct new data points within the range of a discrete set of know data points.
+[Linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is a method of curve fitting using linear polynomials to construct new data points within the range of a discrete set of known data points.
 Say, given two points, $P_A(a)$ and $P_B(b)$ on one dimensional space and we want to find a point where its located between $P_A$ and $P_B$ at m:n.
 Then we can use linear interpolation as follows:

 $$a + (b - a) \times \frac{m}{m + n}$$